The 2017 Sunday Afternoon Film Series is generously sponsored by Sandra and Mendel Rosenberg.

 Hungarian with English subtitles

 Filmmaker Eszter Hajdú spent three years following the trial of four men charged with killing Roma children and adults, motivated by “racial hatred.”
-The filmmaker and his crew documented the 167 days of hearings in this intense, award-winning drama set in a small court room in Hungary.
+The filmmaker and her crew documented the 167 days of hearings in this intense, award-winning drama set in a small court room in Hungary.

 Introductory remarks and post screening discussion facilitated by Pier Marton (http://piermarton.info), presently the “Unlearning Specialist” at the School of No Media.
 Besides Yad Vashem, he has lectured on his artwork at the Museum of Modern Art, the Carnegie Museum and the Walker Art Center.
 He has taught at several major U.S. universities.
 Marton’s father, photographer Ervin Marton, was in the French Résistance.